 Copper production was in line with expectations and measured well against guidance.
-Copper production for 2019 is not linear and is expected to accelerate in the second half of 2019 with the implementation of the Salt Leach and further mining of the expanded Don Gabriel open pit operations.
+Copper production for 2019 is not linear and is expected to accelerate in the second half of 2019 with the earlier implementation of the Salt Leach at the end of June and further mining of the expanded Don Gabriel and ancillary open pit operations.